rtbrick/bngblaster/docs/config.md

 The `pps` option has priority over `bps` where second is only a helper to calculate the `pps` based on given `bps` and `length`.

-With threading enabled, those streams will be started in a dedicated thread per flow.
-This means one thread per session and stream direction.
-A threaded , bidirectional stream assigned to 10 sessions will therefore run in 20 threads.

-**WARNING**: The threading support is experimental and should be used with caution!